stianmikelsen/markdown-cv/motivation.md

 - Motivated by hairy goals
 - Triggered by solving the problem of fully automating grocery shopping
 - Thrive in chaos
-- Energetic and execution focused, more operative than strategic
+- Energetic and execution focused, drive
-- Experience from software development, machine learning, analytics, and business development and sales (I know to delegate design)
+- Experience from software development, machine learning, analytics, and business development and sales
 - Have developed part of a scalable "service mesh" architecture at Payr
+- Can learn anything fast, especially anything related to IT and Tech

+Husk å bruke eksempler